 Chicago’s Pedway, a series of heated walkways, passages and tunnels, serves as the backdrop for an amusing and enlightening tour of some of the hot-spots (or a least warm-spots) of downtown Chicago.
 The walking tour focuses on interesting anecdotes and tales about some of the great buildings downtown, but it’s also a study of the city underneath the city.
 The Chicago Pedway is a strange and wonderful place and adds so much to the city’s personality.
 These are great tours for Chicagoans who want to learn more about the city and for tourists who want a full Chicago experience without ever going outside.

-START: The Monday and Thursday tours start at 40 W. Lake, inside the “Gallery of Shops.”
+START: The Monday tour starts at 40 W. Lake, inside the “Gallery of Shops.”

 The Saturday Pedway Tour starts at Block 37 Mall at 108 N. State between Randolph and Washington.

-FINISH: Mon/Thurs ends at Randolph & Michigan.
+FINISH: Monday ends at Randolph & Michigan.
 Saturday tour ends at Michigan & Wacker.

 EXPECTATIONS: About a mile and a half, good amount of walking, ups and downs and escalators, etc.